rodrigoelp/little-stories/Unlikely adventures/27-Chapter-27.md

 Sam returned his gaze to the statue on the wall, somehow the sight was so much worse now than in the darkness.

 The light highlighted the sharpness of its fangs and nail, its flesh-like wings looked more fleshy and less stony than before.
-The statue felt a more real now than before when it was surrounded by shadows.
+The statue felt more real now than before when it was surrounded by shadows.
 Sam sat there, staring at the statue.

 Hannah noticed the colours washing away from Sam's face and decided it was best to engage him - *"Sam?
 What is going on?"*